phantombuster/legacy-docs/nick.rst

     If ``selectors`` is an array, this argument set the condition to wait.
 If ``condition`` is ``"and"``, the method will wait for the presence of all ``selectors``.
 Otherwise if ``condition`` is ``"or"``, the method will wait for the first ``selector`` of the array to be present.

 ``callback`` (``Function(String err, String sel)``)
-    Function called when finish.
+    Function called when finished.
 When there is no error, ``err`` is null.

     - In case of success (``err`` is *null*):
         - if ``condition`` is ``"and"`` then, ``sel`` is *null* because all selectors are present